JAGFx/ets2-dashboard-skin/CONTRIBUTING.md

       return {};
 ````

-- 7 Save every change and launch the dashboard development app with `$ npm run dashboard:dev`, as described above in [Useful commands](#useful-commands)
+- 7 Save every change and test the translation by launching the dashboard development server with
+`$ npm run dashboard:dev`, as described above in [Useful commands](#useful-commands)

-- Create a pull request
+- 8 Create a pull request by following this link: [JAGFx ETS2 Pulls](https://github.com/JAGFx/ets2-dashboard-skin/pulls)
+- More information about how to do a pull request can be found here [Github Creating a Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)